Chaenomeles cathayensis

 What traditional systems uses this plant?

-This plant, Chaenomeles cathayensis, has been utilized in traditional Chinese medicine for centuries to treat various inflammatory conditions and ailments.
+This plant, known as Chaenomeles cathayehensis, has been used in traditional Chinese medicine for centuries to treat inflammatory conditions, fever, and urinary tract infections.

-These traditional practices laid the foundation for modern pharmacological interest in its bioactive properties.
+These historical applications laid the foundational knowledge for modern pharmacological interest in the species.

 What are the pharmacological activities of Chaenomeles cathayensis?